FDA delays decision on Spectrum Pharma's drug candidate due to travel curbs

 (Reuters) - The U.S. health regulator has deferred a decision on Spectrum Pharmaceuticals’ drug candidate to treat chemotherapy induced loss of white blood cells in cancer patients due to COVID-19 related travel curbs, the company said on Monday.

-The U.S. Food and Drug Administration was unable to inspect the company’s South Korea-based manufacturing plant, a step required before the approval of the drug, the company said, sending its shares down 2.3% before the bell.
+The U.S. Food and Drug Administration was unable to inspect the company’s South Korea-based manufacturing plant, a step required before the approval of the drug, the company said.

 “We are actively working with the FDA to find a way to expedite the plant inspection,” Chief Executive Officer Joe Turgeon said in a statement.